 Bullying is the wilful, conscious desire to hurt or threaten or frighten someone else through physical, verbal, emotional or psychological aggression.
-Children must realise that any form of bullying is unacceptable and that such behaviour will be dealt with appropriately by the staff of the school.
+Pupils must realise that any form of bullying is unacceptable and that such behaviour will be dealt with appropriately by the staff at school.

-Individual members of staff need to be alert both inside and outside the classroom.
-Children must be aware that it is the responsibility of everyone to report acts of bullying as soon as they arise.
-They need to be aware that this is not 'telling tales'.
+Individual members of staff are alert both inside and outside the classroom.
+Pupils are aware that it is the responsibility of everyone to report acts of bullying as soon as they arise.
+They need to be aware that this is not 'telling tales."
 To be seen to act is as important as taking action.
 Silence and secrecy nurture bullying.
+Please refer to the schools Anti-bullying Policy on the website.